Rajma Bean Burgers

 The ideal cooking process is two step.
 On the stove and then in the oven.
 So, use a skillet that can transfer to the oven.
 Or if you don’t have one, then use a nonstick skillet and transfer the burger to the oven in any baking/cookie tray.
 Preheat the oven to 400 F. While the oven is heating up, warm up about 2 to 3 tbsp of oil in a skillet on high.
 Then add to it an ice-cream scoop full of the batter or just use a serving spoon and pat down to flatten it.
 Cook both sides for 1 to 2 minutes until they are firm and crisp.
 Transfer to a baking sheet** or move the skillet to the oven.
 Let the patties bake for an additional 10 minutes.
 Check to see if the burger patty is dry.
 Cut a small bite on one edge to check, if the inside is firm then its ready.
 You don’t want to over do it, otherwise they might become really tough.

 ** When using a baking sheet coat it with cooking spray.

-These patties also make good accompaniments for salads or a snack just by themselves with dipping condiments.
+These patties also make good accompaniments for salads or a snack just by themselves with dipping condiments like the Hari Chutney.